Gynko/learning-angular-ts/README.md

 ## 2.1.
 Redesign

-I noticed a number of accessibility issues on the website:
+I noticed a number of potential design/user experience concerns and accessibility issues on the website:

 1. A bunch of unsufficient contrasts, for example the buttons:
    ![Buttons](https://i.postimg.cc/8z3PhXR8/Screenshot-2022-11-11-at-08-16-35.png)